 Yael Bartana (1970, Kfar-Yehezkel, Israel) is a video artist who explores the imagery of cultural identity.
-In her photographs, films and installations Bartana critically investigates her native country's struggle for identity.
+In her films, installations, photographs, staged performances and public monuments Yael Bartana investigates subjects like national identity, trauma, and displacement, often through ceremonies, memorials, public rituals and collective gatherings.
 Her early work documents collective rituals introducing alienation effects such as slow-motion and sound.
 In her recent work the artist stages situations and introduces fictive moments into real existing narratives.

 In 2011 Yael Bartana represented Poland on the 54th edition of the Venice Biennial.